 Health Psychology and the Cortisol Connection

 As mentioned, both cortisol and adrenaline are hormones that are manufactured by the adrenal glands in the kidneys.
 When people come in contact with an acute stress situation, the adrenal glands will respond by producing adrenaline.
-If people are exposed to prolonged stress the body will respond by producing a different hormone called cortisol, which is regulated by the hypothalamus in the brain.
+If people are exposed to prolonged stress the body will react by producing a different hormone called cortisol, which is regulated by the hypothalamus in the brain.
 This physical reaction comes about because of the desire to maintain that sense of balance.
 When exposed to chronic stress, the physical body will react by releasing cortisol in preparation for the fight or flight situation.
 Cortisol effectively mobilizes the body on every functioning level to ensure it has sufficient incentive to survive the danger.

 In response to chronic stress, the increase in cortisol produces the following physical effects.